patchlevel/event-sourcing/docs/pages/clock.md

 # Clock

-We have a `Clock` interface which enables you to replace the actual clock implementation in your services for testing purposes.
-We are using this clock to create the `recorded_on` datetime for the events.
+We are using the clock to get the current datetime.
+This is needed to create the `recorded_on` datetime for the events.

-!!! note
+We have two implementations of the clock, one for the production and one for the tests.

-    The `Clock` interface is PSR-20 compatible.
+But you can also create your own implementation that is PSR-20 compatible.
 For more information see [here](https://github.com/php-fig/fig-standards/blob/master/proposed/clock.md).

 ## SystemClock